psocha/psocha.github.io/book-summaries/the-story-of-earth.md

 The biggest long-term threat to life on Earth is the sun's slowly-increasing luminosity.
 Between one and two billion years from now, the hot sun will have evaporated enough of Earth's oceans for the water vapor to cause a runaway greenhouse effect.
 UV light will dissociate atmospheric water and the hydrogen atoms will be lost to space in the solar wind.
-Two billion years from now, Earth will have lost its water and will become a desert planet, just as Mars did several billion years ago.
+Two billion years from now, Earth will have lost its water and become a desert planet, just as Mars did several billion years ago.
-Complex life will go extinct but microbes could still potentially survive for a long time in specific places.
+Complex life will go extinct, but microbes could still potentially survive for a long time in specific places.

 Five billion years from now, the sun will have exhausted its hydrogen fuel and will swell into a much larger and cooler red giant.
 Earth's fate in this scenario is unclear.